-Percent cover of live corals in station 7 demonstrated that coral condition was good enough at three-meter depth and poor condition at ten meters depth.
+Percent cover of live corals in station 7 demonstrated that coral condition was good enough at 3 M depth and poor condition at 10 M depth.
 However, station 7 had moderate coral diversity and high evenness at both depths surveyed (Table 1).
 It means that this coral reef ecosystem has high ability to support the marine life in the area.
 The biotic components at the 2 depths of station 7 were the highest among all biotic components.
 These give very high contribution to the stability and the productivity of the coral reef ecosystem in the area.
 Nevertheless, high number of biotic components with poor to moderate conditions of corals reflects that the individual size of the biotic components consists of young small-sized corals.
-Branching corals only represented 4.4% of the colony cover at the depth of three and five meters and 4.4% at the depth of ten meters.
-Field observations revealed that coral distribution in Manado bay, especially the coastal waters of Malalayang II, in general, occurs at the reef flat with low slope level, except station 7, while deeper waters than five meters is generally dominated with sandy bottom and some locations with big boulders.
-Thus, general coral conditions at five meters depth, except station 7, is better than that at ten meters depth, as a whole number of biotic components is higher than that of abiotic components (Table 2).
+Branching corals only represented 4.4% of the colony cover at the depth of 3 and 5 M and 4.4% at the depth of 10 M. Field observations revealed that coral distribution in Manado bay, especially the coastal waters of Malalayang II, in general, occurs at the reef flat with low slope level, except station 7, while deeper waters than 5 M is generally dominated with sandy bottom and some locations with big boulders.
+Thus, general coral conditions at 5 M depth, except station 7, is better than that at 10 M depth.

+As a whole number of biotic components is higher than that of abiotic components (Table 2).
 The occurrence of coral reef community supporting components, such as algae and other fauna, influences also the ecological interactions in carrying the ecological role of each coral reef ecosystem component.
 Branching corals that are crucial components in supporting S. latimanus population as egg placement site occur only in very low numbers.
 Some of proper sized-branching coral species selected for the cuttlefish's egg placement were damaged from anchoring or other human activities (field obs.), but many of them are small-sized and need time to grow bigger in order to be able to hold the egg in the crevice.
-This condition needs conservation efforts, such as protection area establishment, and other restoration efforts, such as providing artificial crevices, in order to grow bigger and to give sufficient numbers of proper crevices.
+This condition needs conservation efforts, such as providing artificial crevices, in order to give opportunities that the selected coral species [25] for egg placement site of S. latimanus to grow bigger and to give sufficient numbers of proper crevices.